Anytime, Anywhere

 MIBFN is working towards a breastfeeding supportive culture where:

-- Children are allowed onsite with breastfeeding/bodyfeeding parent.
+- Children are allowed onsite with breastfeeding/bodyfeeding parents

-- All courtroom personnel – from judges to security – are educated and able to support breastfeeding/bodyfeeding parent.
+- All courtroom personnel – from judges to security – are educated and able to support breastfeeding/bodyfeeding parents

 Education